Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 🌊 PRO TIP: Book your trip to Magdalena Island at the beginning of your Punta Arenas trip because it is often canceled due to the wind and weather!
 The tour the day before mine was canceled.

-I don’t get seasick (minus one random time on Procida Island in Italy), but I am deathly terrified of people vomiting—a fear that I have had since I was a child and found out that others also have ‘emetophobia’.
+I don’t get seasick (minus one random time on Procida Island in Italy), but I am deathly terrified of people vomiting—a fear that I have had since I was a child and I have.
+Emetophobia sucks.

 The blue bags getting ready to go